classgraph/classgraph/README.md

 Field values are obtained directly from the constant pool in a classfile, not from a loaded class using reflection.
 This allows you to detect changes to the classpath and then run another scan that picks up the new values of selected static constants without reloading the class. [(Class reloading is fraught with issues.)](http://tutorials.jenkov.com/java-reflection/dynamic-class-loading-reloading.html)

+This can be useful in hot-swapping of changes to static constants in classfiles if the constant value is changed and the class is re-compiled while the code is running.
+(Neither the JVM nor the Eclipse debugger will hot-replace static constant initializer values if you change them while running code, so you can pick up changes this way instead).

+Note that the visibility of the fields is not checked; the value of the field in the classfile is returned whether or not it should be visible to the caller.

 ```java

 /**